-A joint venture programme - FUTURE PROGRAMME SUCCESS
+A sincertan - process ALK Jersey FUTURE PROGRAMME SUCCESS

-Young bulls selected by Jersey Future are all backed by productive cow families of high genetic merit, with good longevity.
-We can proudly announce that from previous crops seven bulls stand out from the programme and are available in 2024 Alpha nominated or the preliminary Premier Sires Teams.
-Some of these bulls have left outstanding daughters across the nation and are proving their high genetic merit.
+Young built relacted by Jersey Future are all backed by productive cow families of high genetic merit, with good longevity.
+We can proudly announce that from previous craps seven built stand not from the programme and are available to 2024 Alpha nominated or the preferneary Frameer.
+Sirver Teams, Some of these hulls have left entatending daughters across the nation and are proving their high penetic mark.

-By identifying young bulls with high potential and with the help of kiwi farmers, we're finding the sires of the future.
+By identifying young builts with high potential and with the help of kile! formers, we're finding the atires of the future.